 One of the newer tricks up any digital marketer’s sleeve is this one.
 It’s no secret that technology conversely forms consumer habits and behaviors.

 A Google study reveals that less than a quarter of American mobile searches are performed through voice commands.
 This action alone begs to argue that something like this can only grow in influence in the coming years and change portions of how SEO is done.

-Mastering how this fancy feature works is future-proofing your e-commerce site.
+Mastering how these fancy feature works are future-proofing your e-commerce site.
 There are a variety of methods to go about this, but one point that ties everything in the science of voice searches are the keywords that are question-based.
 Logically, begin with questions like who, when, what, why, where, and how.